Overview

 | L1 | App shell | shell |

-Topbar, sidebar, wrapper#main — outside #page-content |
+Topbar, sidebar, the#main wrapper — everything outside #page-content |

-Boosted navigation + OOB for shell regions |
+Boosted navigation plus out-of-band swaps for shell regions |

 | L2 | Shell outlet | shell |

-#page-content inside #main |
+#page-content, inside #main |

-Boosted navigation (hx-select) |
+Boosted navigation (viahx-select) |

 | L3 | Page chrome | page |

-Broader fragment targets (e.g.#page-root) |
+Page-level fragment targets such as#page-root |

 | L4 | Surface chrome | content |

-Borders/padding/scroll around components (cards, panels, bento cells) | Local swaps only — not the app shell |
+The border, padding, and scroll area around a single component (a card, panel, or bento cell) | Local swaps only — never the app shell |

-| Scope name | Typical role | Default target id (chirp-ui) |
+| Scope | Typical role | Default target id |

 |---|---|---|